 Sales, cash flow and working capital are crucial for all businesses.
-But you also need to understand the key drivers that have a major impact on the performance of your organisation.
+You also need to understand the key drivers that have a major impact on the performance of your organisation.

 There’s a multitude of internal and external factors that affect the performance of every business.
 The sheer volume of information available to management in the digital age can be a distraction.